 Image

-Audience clapping at IIED event
+Audience clapping at IIED event.

 Climate change is the most critical business and social challenge the world faces.
 Communities across the world are experiencing devastating climate shocks, from storms and flooding to droughts and deadly heat.